shanyuhai123/vuepress-plugin-auto-sidebar/packages/vuepress-docs-gh-pages/docs/questions.md

 | `/guide/README.md` | `/guide/`      |
 | `/config.md`       | `/config.html` |

-So when the page 404 is due to lack of `README.md` file.
+So when visit the `/guide/` page 404 is due to lack of `README.md` file.